Master of Science in Education Degrees Admission Requirements

-- The MSEd – Reading Specialist (MSEd-RS) and MSEd – Inclusion Education (MSEd-IE) programs require one year of teaching experience, minimum and current employment in an educational setting or ability to access an environment in which you can apply course concepts and strategies from the courses can be applied.
+- The MSEd – Reading Specialist (MSEd-RS) and MSEd – Inclusion Education (MSEd-IE) programs require employment in an educational setting (or ability to regularly access a classroom environment) in which concepts and strategies from the courses can be applied.

 What these programs look for in an applicant